People with ME need early and correct diagnosis, proper treatment and advice.

 Dr Oystein Fluge and his team from Haukeland University Hospital in Bergen, Norway, visited Norwich in January 2017 to collaborate with the researchers from University of East Anglia/Quadram Institute Biosience/University College London/Oxford University - details here.

 The Norwegian Phase III rituximab trial proved negative inthe end but useful research and collaborations have resulted.
+More details of this are here.
+We have continued to fund a PhD project at UCL - click here.

 Our strategy also includes European and international collaboration.

 The charity has spent many years attempting to cultivate international collaboration with research into ME.
-We have facilitated the formation of the European ME Research Group (EMERG) as a way of fast tracking European research - more details here.
+We have initiated and facilitated the formation of the European ME Research Group (EMERG) as a way of fast tracking European research - more details here.

 Our anual research colloquiums are also aimed at increasing collaboration and regularly attract delegates from 14 countries - more details here.